If a child is 16 or over, parents are allowed by law to make them leave home. But why would they do this?

 The most common reasons for family breakdown are:

 - conflict between the young person and a step-parent or new partner

 - disagreements about friends, including boyfriends and girlfriends

 Problems can also happen when parents and children disagree about money, benefits, jobs, education or plans for the future.

 What you can do

-If your parent wants you to leave home but you’d rather stay, there are things you can do, including:
+If your parent wants you to leave home, there are things you can do: